project-image

 FAQ For Backers As AI War 2 Leaves Early Access

-over 4 years ago – Fri, Oct 18, 2019 at 11:30:53 PM
+about 5 years ago – Fri, Oct 18, 2019 at 11:30:53 PM

 Chris here!
 AI War 2 is going to be leaving Early Access on this coming Tuesday, the 22nd.
 I'm going to touch on some common questions that people will have, and outline the roadmap from here forward.